On the Control of Fork-Join Networks: Weak Convergence Proof

 \section{Weak Convergence Proof}

 In this section, we prove Theorem \ref{diffusion_limit_result}.
 We consider the cases $\lambda_a\leq \mu_3<\mu_A$ and $\mu_3\geq \mu_A$ separately.
 Note that the proposed policy is the SDP policy in \eqref{formal_policy_1} in the first case and the static priority policy in \eqref{formal_policy_2} in the second case.
-The proof of the second case is straightforward, but the proof of the first case is complicated because the proposed policy is a continuous-review and state-dependent policy in this case.
+The proof of the second case is straightforward, but the proof of the first case is complicated because the SDP policy is a continuous-review and state-dependent policy.